allegheny-college-cmpsc-100-fall-2023/3D-Canvas/README.md

 ### PART ONE: Ideation Steps

 This is your first opportunity to get an <b>ideation</b> checkmark for a lab assignment.
 To receive an ideation point, complete all of the steps below.
-Also note that you have a chance in this lab to get a check for <b>independent research</b>, so you can think if there are any VPython tools we haven't covered in class that you want to use in this assignmet.
+Also note that you have a chance in this lab to get a check for <b>independent research</b>, so you can think if there are any VPython/Python tools we haven't covered in class that you want to use in this assignment.
+Independent research is an optional part of this assignment.

-You can find complete VPython documentation near the top of the syllabus, under "Resources."

 <b>Feel free to include drawings in any of the steps below! </b>